MooersLab/tmux-rocks/README.md

 # tmux is easier than it looks

 Tmux is a terminal multiplexer.
-(If you use iterm2, it too supports terminal multiplexing.
-See [Mac OS Terminal Tips with iTerm2](https://www.youtube.com/watch?v=LcelO7XErdA).
-Regardless, this six-minute video is worth watching; it also revealed a number of bash functions that I did not know about.)
+(If you use *iTerm2*, it also supports terminal multiplexing.
+See [Mac OS Terminal Tips with *iTerm2*](https://www.youtube.com/watch?v=LcelO7XErdA).
+Regardless, this six-minute video is worth watching; it also revealed some bash functions I did not know about.)
 Tmux supports easy navigation between windows and splits a window into multiple panes.
 Your multipaned terminal window gives on-lookers the illusion that you know something about computers.
-A very attractive feature is that it is highly programmable using Bash.
+A desirable feature is that it is highly programmable using Bash.

 I have been aware of `tmux` since my Vim year before switching to Emacs several years ago.
 `tmux` looked confusing to me at the time.